Rock dove: Preening

-Survival

 Predators

-With only their flying abilities protecting them from predation, rock pigeons are a favourite almost around the world for a wide range of raptors.
+With only their flying abilities protecting them from predation, rock doves around the world are a favourite prey item for a wide range of raptors.
 In fact, with feral pigeons existing in almost every city in the world, they may form the majority of prey for several raptor species that live in urban areas.
 Peregrine falcons and Eurasian sparrowhawks are natural predators of pigeons and quite adept at catching and feeding upon this species.
 Up to 80% of the diet of peregrine falcons in several cities that have breeding falcons is composed of feral pigeons.
-Some common predators of feral pigeons in North America are opossums, raccoons, red-tailed hawks, great horned owls, eastern screech owls, and accipiters.
-The birds that prey on pigeons in North America can range in size from American kestrels to golden eagles and may even include gulls, crows and ravens.
-On the ground the adults, their young and their eggs are at risk from feral and domestic cats.
-Doves and pigeons are considered to be game birds, since many species are hunted and used for food in many of the countries in which they are native.
+In all life stages, rock doves are at risk from domestic cats, including strays.
+Doves and pigeons in general are considered to be game birds, since many species are hunted and used for food in many of the countries in which they are native.

-The body feathers have dense, fluffy bases and are loosely attached to the skin, hence they drop out easily.
-When a predator catches a pigeon large numbers of feathers come out in the attacker's mouth and the pigeon may use this temporary distraction to make an escape.
-It also tends to drop the tail feathers when preyed upon or under traumatic conditions, probably as a distraction mechanism.
+Their body feathers have dense, fluffy bases and are loosely attached to the skin, hence they drop out easily.
+When a predator catches a pigeon, large numbers of feathers are often pulled by the attacker's mouth and the pigeon may use this temporary distraction to make an escape.
+Tail feathers are also dropped when preyed upon or under traumatic conditions, probably as a distraction mechanism.

-Parasites

-Pigeons may harbour a diverse parasite fauna.

-They often host the intestinal helminths Capillaria columbae and Ascaridia columbae.
-Their ectoparasites include the ischnoceran lice Columbicola columbae, Campanulotes bidentatus compar, the amblyceran lice Bonomiella columbae, Hohorstiella lata, Colpocephalum turbinatum, the mites Tinaminyssus melloi, Dermanyssus gallinae, Dermoglyphus columbae, Falculifer rostratus and Diplaegidia columbae.
-The hippoboscid fly Pseudolynchia canariensis is a typical blood-sucking ectoparasite of pigeons in tropical and subtropical regions.